Wire-Network/wire-docs/docs/introduction/glossary.md

 ## Private Network

-A private network is a production network, or a test network, to which access is private, that is, the API endpoints, and block producers connectivity URLs and IPs are private.
+A private network is a production network, or a test network, to which access is private, that is, the API endpoints, and node operators connectivity URLs and IPs are private.
 Access to a private network is done via invitation, or, upon request to join, is granted by the owners of the private network.

 ## Privileged